Guide Bridge Theatre is an entirley volunteer run amateur theatre in Audenshaw on the edge of Ashton-under-Lyne.

 It was originally founded in 1941 and in 1972 it acquired its own premises on Audenshaw Road, converting them into a 116 seat theatre and bar.
 The buildings have been substantially improved and, over the last 4 years, the theatre has invested in improvements to the entrance, foyer, bar, coffee bar and Disability Discrimination Act compliance.
 In 2012 it carried out a major upgrade of auditorium seating with grant aid from Sita Trust and the St. Modwen Environmental Trust.
 It is now a venue fit for 21st Century audience expectations.

 The theatre has become much more than an amateur dramatic society and has developed into a venue serving the local community.
 In recognition of this, in 2009 the theatre incorporated as a not-for-profit company limited by guarantee.
 A clause in the Memorandum and Articles secures the theatre's assets for the community in that, upon dissolution or winding up, the net proceeds of any sale of the assets must be passed on to an organisation having similar objectives.
+As a company limited by guarantee the theatre has a set of Articles of Association.
+These were updated in 2020 and a copy can be found by clicking here

 The activities of Guide Bridge Theatre Ltd. include the following: